Original site in English

 All farming systems have at their core an alteration of the natural environment for the purpose of producing food or fiber for human consumption.
 The level of alteration and input can be put along a continuum from most-human design to least.

-Systems that rely on high levels of inputs, intense tilling, and pesticides developed to decrease the diversity of plants and pests on a farm would be on one end (non-organic, monocrop systems).
+Systems that rely on high levels of inputs, intensive tilling, and pesticides developed to decrease the diversity of plants and pests on a farm would be on one end (non-organic, monocrop systems).
 The middle ground is characterized by planned and unplanned diversity, where farmers select animals, plan crops, and introduce or encourage beneficial organisms and pests.
 The other end of the continuum would be harvesting plants and animals as they exist in a natural habitat without human intervention or design.

 Thinking of farming systems as agroecosystems, embracing the symbiotic relationships and co-evolution of plants, animals, and humans can be traced to Indigenous ways of knowing and is a way to acknowledge the relationships between agriculture and natural landscapes.